jow88s/PlayStationBuzzersWeb/README.md

 - The webapplication will show the 4 groups and there score and the timeinterval in milliseconds that the other groups will have when pushed on the big red button.
 The timeinterval is the time that the 2nd and 3th and 4th are later then the first one have pushed the big red button.
 - There are buttons for maniplating the score, increment and decrement and to reset the hightlighting of the fastest one that pushes the big red button.
 - Node js is used for reading the wired-usb playstation buzzers and then communication via websockets for updating the webapplication

+Many thanks to the creators that made this [project](https://www.hakantuncer.com/2016/09/07/creating-an-online-quiz-game-using-node-dot-js) for reading and parsing the bytestream that the buzzers generate !